No. 1 Aircraft Depot RAAF: Pre-war years

 No. 1 Aircraft Depot (No. 1 AD) was one of the first units formed by the Royal Australian Air Force after the new service was established (initially as the Australian Air Force) on 31 March 1921.
 The original components of No. 1 AD became known as such in April 1921, though the unit did not formally come into existence until July.
-Prior to this it comprised two elements in Melbourne, one at Spotswood handling the equipment of the Imperial Gift (128 surplus aircraft and associated spare parts donated by Great Britain following World War I), and another at North Fitzroy responsible for motor vehicle repair.
+Prior to this it comprised two elements in Melbourne, one at Spotswood handling the equipment of the Imperial Gift (128 surplus aircraft and associated spare parts donated by Great Britain following World War I), and another at Fitzroy North responsible for motor vehicle repair.
 When No. 1 AD was officially established at RAAF Point Cook, Victoria, on 1 July, the Spotswood component was dissolved, while North Fitzroy continued to operate as a detachment.
 The unit's inaugural commanding officer was Squadron Leader Bill Anderson, who was also in overall charge of Point Cook.

 In January 1922, the depot was organised into a headquarters that controlled stores, aircraft repair, and engine repair sections.
 The vehicle repair section at North Fitzroy was transferred to Point Cook that April.
 Point Cook's corrosive seaside atmosphere was deemed an unsuitable long-term location for aircraft maintenance; the base also lacked railway infrastructure, necessary for transporting large aircraft parts.
 In September 1921, the government had purchased land at Laverton, near a railway station 8 km inland from Point Cook, for the express purpose of constructing a dedicated home for No. 1 AD as the "warehouse of the Air Force".
 The depot, staffed by eight officers and seventy-seven other ranks, relocated to the new base on 1 March 1926.
 It occupied a large hangar that included an administration block, which along with living quarters and ancillary buildings had cost £300,000 to build.

 As well as receiving, assembling, testing and maintaining RAAF equipment, No. 1 AD was responsible for supporting research flights.
 In July 1927, it was the departure point for the Northern Survey Flight, comprising a de Havilland DH.50 and two Airco DH.9s, which reconnoitred air routes and landing grounds in northern and central Australia under the command of the Chief of the Air Staff, Wing Commander Richard Williams.
 The following month, No. 1 AD formed the Papuan Survey Flight, consisting of two Supermarine Seagull III amphibious biplanes under the command of Flight Lieutenant Ellis Wackett, to photograph the Papuan and New Guinean coasts as far north as Aitape.
 Anderson, now a wing commander, returned to command the depot from April to August 1929, handing over to Wing Commander Adrian Cole, who served in the post until December 1932.